GoogleCloudPlatform/deploystack-auditlogs-to-bq/README.md

 * [BigQuery](https://cloud.google.com/bigquery): managed data warehouse solution that offers a powerful scalable SQL engine for analytical workloads
 * [Service accounts](https://cloud.google.com/iam/docs/service-accounts): credentials used by Google Cloud services to interact with other Google Cloud components

+## Costs
+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator#id=6506829f-9fbc-4d6c-ba68-1ae035c2e745).

 ## Setup

 ### Prerequisites